Skip to main content

 Provider Overview

-MessagePipe supports multiple email and SMS providers with automatic failover capabilities.
-This ensures reliable message delivery even when individual providers experience issues.
+Providers are managed through the dashboard.
+MessagePipe supports multiple email, message and push notification providers with automatic failover capabilities.
+This ensures reliable delivery even when individual providers experience issues.

 How Provider Failover Works